-When They Tortured Me
+When They Tortured Me | www.ozy.com

 Because free speech comes at a cost.

 My name is Nestor Fantini, and I’m 65 years old.
-I grew up in a traditional middle-class family in Buenos Aires, where I was taught the importance of democracy.
+I grew up in a traditional middle-class family in Córdoba, where I was taught the importance of democracy.
 But when I traveled to northern Argentina, I saw how marginalized some parts of the country were.
 It was a shock; even more shocking, though, was that what we were taught in school didn’t match up with reality.

 In 1966 there was a military coup and a period of military dictatorship began.
 There was no such thing as democracy, and social inequality was rampant.
 With the Cold War in the background and the new National Security Doctrine as a guideline, trade unionists, student leaders and many in progressive movements were considered Communists and persecuted.